 The incisions will then be stitched up, and you’ll be released to go home for recovery.

-In some cases, a more involved surgery may be required to fully remove the excess tissue around the breast and to contour the chest.
+In some cases, a more involved surgery may be required to fully remove the excess tissue around the enlarged breast tissue and to contour the chest.
 This is generally the case when the breast gland is what is actually making the breasts appear larger.

 As stated above, nearly every male, when they go through puberty, will get a small amount of breast gland.
 This is completely natural and normal because of the surge of hormones that appear during puberty.
 For most men, this breast gland will disappear over time.
 However, in some men, it stays.
 Furthermore, the size of the glands can vary.
 For example, some men may have a breast gland that is the size of a grape — or even the size of an egg.